-The Financial Times is delighted to present the 11th Annual FT Property Summit, organised with the support of Grosvenor.
-This event will bring together global investors, occupiers, lenders and developers to discuss the opportunities and challenges facing the real estate market post Brexit.
-At this summit we will highlight major prospects in the sector and debate key trends that will shape the industry now and in the future.
+The Financial Times was delighted to present the 11th Annual FT Property Summit, organised with the support of Grosvenor.
+This event brought together global investors, occupiers, lenders and developers and discussed the opportunities and challenges that faced the real estate market post Brexit.
+At this summit we highlighted major prospects in the sector and debated key trends that shaped the industry then and in the future.

 FT Property Summit 2017